 Shafts come in 2 shapes: oval and round.
 Oval shafts offer a more comfortable grip than the traditional round shape.
 Some round shafts feature oval hand sections for a better grip.
 This is called oval indexing.

 If your paddle breaks in the middle of a whitewater run, or if you lose it on the second day of a 4-day sea kayak trip, what will you do?
 Without a spare, you might literally find yourself up a creek without a paddle.
-An aluminum-and-plastic paddle with a take-apart shaft makes an inexpensive spare that could save you serious time and grief should the unexpected happen.
+A take-apart paddle makes an inexpensive spare that could save you serious time and grief should the unexpected happen.
 They are easy to stash and stand up to rigorous use.